Living in Oslo

 UiO and Oslo

 The University of Oslo’s original campus is located in the city centre, adjacent to the Royal Palace and the Parliament.
-The main campus of Blindern, just minutes by subway, tram, or bicycle from the heart of Oslo, offers proximity to the forests and hills surrounding the city, and affords wonderful views of the Oslo Fjord.
+The UiO main campus Blindern, just minutes away by subway, tram, or bicycle from the heart of Oslo, offers proximity to the forests and hills surrounding the city, and affords wonderful views of the Oslo Fjord.

-The University of Oslo Special events programme organizes trips and excursions, allowing foreign students to venture into the nature and culture of the “fjord capital” and its surroundings.
+The University of Oslo events programme organizes trips and excursions, allowing foreign students to venture into the nature and culture of the “fjord capital” and its surroundings.

 Blindern campus functions like a small community with welfare services and student organisations and several shops and cafeterias.